 Spiders: Hummingbirds use spider webs as a source of spider's silk in nest construction, being necessary to bind the nest to the tree branch or other substrate and to hold the nest together.
 Even so, the hummingbird must be careful when removing the pieces of webbing, for it may become entangled and be trapped there.
 Spider's silk has a tensile strength comparable to steel on a weight basis.
 In one report, a Ruby-throated Hummingbird was caught in an active web, and quickly wrapped and encased by the spider, much as an insect might be.

-Other insects, particularly bees and wasps, can sometimes out-maneuver and attack a hummingbird.
+Other insects: Bees and wasps can sometimes out-maneuver and attack a hummingbird.
 A single sting may be fatal to a hummingbird, because there is so little body mass to absorb the venom, but there are few data to know the extent of this.
+However, bees are very important pollinators, so it is important to support them.
+Just keep your feeders clean and use bee guards if necessary to keep your feeders bee-free.